pedrodruviaro/react-animations/README.md

 ---

--   The see only the animation CSS go to **src/styles/animations.css**
+-   To see only the animation code CSS go to **src/styles/animations.css** or just scroll down this page.

--   The animations are made with CSS classes, placed directly on the components where we want to apply
+-   The animations are made with CSS classes, placed directly on the components where we want to apply.

--   The components are made with styled-components 💅.
+-   Components are made with styled-components 💅.
 Feel free to change and test new things!

 ---